TempusMMORPG/TempusScripts/README.md

 This repo contains a **giga-chad** datapack filled with Cobblemon NPC and Molang script examples that will have you outcoding the **NPCs IRL**.
 You wanna add **schmovin'** NPCs with the **most giga AI?** This is your chance, my friend.

 ## ❗Disclaimer
 This rizzpack utilizes some custom Molang functions that are **NOT** available (or yet available) to Cobblemon.
+If there is demand or the feasibility is high, we will gladly submit a merge request for any of the functions.
 As such, the following are unavailable functions utilized in the pack:
 - `play_sound`

 ## 📜 Features (Mogging Edition)